vmware-archive/containers-with-sboms/README.md

 $ ./derived_container.sh
 ```

-This should create container called `localhost:500/python:3` and two files called `sbom1` and `sbom2`.
+This should create container called `localhost:500/python:3` and two files called `debian-sbom` and `python-sbom`.
 These files can be deleted as we now have them on the registry.

 ## Ingredients